 - Do you need special tools to make soap?
 Where do you buy supplies?
 I've answered these questions and more in How to Make Simple Soap Video and 4 Steps to Making Homemade Soap.

 - What if the soap doesn't turn out?
-In all my years of soap making I've only had one real failure and I turned it into dish soap (it was too caustic to use straight on our skin in the shower).
-Alternately, you could grate it and use for laundry soap.
+In all my six or seven years of soap making I've had a couple failures, this is one.
+I turned that one into dish soap (it was too caustic to use straight on our skin in the shower).
+Alternately, I've also grated failed batches to use for laundry soap.
 Although soap making is a scientific process it's also a bit of an art, at least for me.
 You never know exactly how it will turn out, but that's the beauty of it.

 - Do you sell your soap?
 Not usually.